-For a subscriber or their eligible dependent enrolling during a special open enrollment, dental coverage begins the first of the month following the later of the event date or the date the form is received.
-If that day is the first of the month, coverage is effective on that day.
+Exception: For a subscriber or their eligible dependents enrolling during a special open enrollment, dental coverage begins the first day of the month following the later of the event date or the date the online enrollment or required form is received.
 Exceptions:

-- If the special enrollment is due to birth or adoption of a child, or when the subscriber has assumed a legal obligation for total or partial support in anticipation of adoption of a child, dental coverage begins as follows:. - a.
-For an employee, dental coverage begins the first day of the month in which the event occurs; - b.
-For the newly born child, dental coverage begins the date of birth; - c.
-For a newly adopted child, dental coverage begins on the date of placement or the date a legal obligation is assumed in anticipation of adoption, whichever is earlier; or - d.
-For a spouse or state-registered domestic partner of a subscriber, dental coverage begins the first day of the month in which the event occurs. - 2.
-If adding a child who becomes eligible as an extended dependent through legal custody or legal guardianship, or a dependent child with a disability, dental coverage begins on the first day of the month following eligibility certification.
+1. If the special open enrollment is due to the birth or adoption of a child, or when the subscriber has assumed a legal obligation for total or partial support in anticipation of adoption of a child, dental coverage begins as follows:

+- a.
+For an employee, dental coverage will begin the first day of the month in which the event occurs; - b.
+For the newly born child, dental coverage begins the date of birth; or - c.
+For a newly adopted child, dental coverage begins on the date of placement or the date a legal obligation is assumed in anticipation of adoption, whichever is earlier; - 2.
+For a spouse or state-registered domestic partner of a subscriber, dental coverage will begin the first day of the month in which the event occurs. - 3.
+If adding a child who becomes eligible as an extended dependent through legal custody or legal guardianship, dental coverage begins on the first day of the month following eligibility certification.